quentinb28/decision-muscle-api/README.md

 This results in repeated:

-miscalibration between responsibility and actual capacity
+miscalibration between responsibility and actual capacity (agency)

 which degrades:

-self-trust (agency)

-over time.
+self-trust (agency) over time.

-Decision failure is therefore often not motivational, but operational.
+Decision failure is therefore often not motivational, but *operational*.

 ## 2. Mechanism Layer (System Hypothesis)